HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/portal_jsp_tag/dgn_ptlfmt.md

 The following table provides a brief description of each tag.

+!!! note
-**Note:** Do not use portal tags in portlet JSPs.
+    Do not use portal tags in portlet JSPs.
 The following tags are only for use in theme and skin JSPS.

 |Tag|Description|
 |---|-----------|